 • You can set up a league or join a league within any pool.
 Leagues are optional.

-• Leagues include a leaderboard, reports and a built-in email/text chat feature.
+• Leagues include a leaderboard, reports and a built-in email/text message board.

 • Leagues have various scoring options to customize the league to your preferences.

 • To start a league, enter a league name, set your options, and invite people to join.

 • To join a league, accept an invitation from a league commish.

 • poolsbyround can send league invitations by email, text, message etc.